Adjunct professor jobs in Milwaukee, WI - 255 jobs

 Key Responsibilities

-* Teach undergraduate and graduate courses in Accounting and/or Finance with enthusiasm, creativity, and a focus on applied, hands-on learning.
+* Teach undergraduate and graduate courses in Finance and Accounting with enthusiasm, creativity, and a focus on applied, hands-on learning.

 * Contribute to curriculum development, particularly in areas integrating Al, analytics, and data-driven financial decision-making.